ibm-cloud-docs/containers/cs_istio_mesh.md

   ```
   {: pre}

-12. In a web browser, verify that traffic is routed to your Istio-managed microservices by entering the URL of the app microservice.
+12. Verify that traffic is routed to your Istio-managed microservices by entering the URL of the app microservice.
   ```
   https://<host_name>/<service_path>
   ```